Happiness

 Vexen Crabtree

-Nietzsche, nihilism, Satanism and materialism are all very self-conscious about the search for truth in taboo places, but of these only the latter two state that nothing else besides materialism is required for happiness (and in this I include psychological matters, not even materialists believe that money alone makes people happy).
+Nietzsche's students: nihilism, Satanism and materialism, are all very self-conscious about the search for truth in taboo places, but of these only the latter two state that nothing else besides materialism is required for happiness (and in this I include psychological matters, not even materialists believe that money alone makes people happy).
 But of all the groups, and all the people, none have found a formula for happiness, even Buddha's teachings are only workable by some, not all.
 Given that happiness is so subjective in nature, can any truth or system ever produce a formula for a happy life or a happy society?

 We have seekers for truth through logic (materialism, metaphysical naturalism), through experience and alternative states of mind (mysticism, religion), seekers for happiness through materialism, seekers for happiness through truth, and finders of happiness through the most random of methods, but hardly ever through the search for truth.